magneticio/vamp.io/content/documentation/installation/dcos.md

 ## Standard install
 This setup will run Vamp, Mesos and Marathon, together with Zookeeper, Elasticsearch and Logstash on DC/OS.
-If you need help you can find us on [Gitter] (https://gitter.im/magneticio/vamp)

 #### Tested against
 This guide has been tested on both 1.7 and the latest 1.8 version of DC/OS.